Kakar13/mcp-clinician/README.md

 2. Ensure all dependencies are properly installed
 3. Verify your API key is correctly configured
 4. Check the console output for detailed error messages

-## ⚠️ Disclaimer

-**THIS SYSTEM IS FOR TESTING PURPOSES ONLY**

-The outputs and recommendations provided by this system should not be used as health advice.
-This is a demonstration project intended to showcase the technical implementation of an MCP-based system and should never be used for actual medical decision-making or healthcare purposes.